exercism/v3/languages/csharp/exercises/concept/README.md

 For C#'s V3 track, we'll be implementing [concept exercises][general-docs-concept-exercises].

-## Choose exercise to implement

-TODO: link to issue with filter for C# concept exercises

 ## Already implemented exercises

 These are the concept exercises that have currently been implemented, as well as the concepts they teach and their prerequisite concepts: